J. C. Williamson Film Company

 J. C. Williamson Film Company was a short-lived Australian film production company in the 1910s.
 It was part of the theatrical firm J. C. Williamson's, and produced a number of feature films during 1914-1918.

 Origins

 In 1914, Williamson's became concerned with reports of American films being made from plays which they were producing in Australia, such as Sealed Orders and The Sign of the Cross.
 Thus they decided to produce their own films.

 Production

-They bought the studios of Lincoln-Cass Films in Melbourne and hired two of its staff, Maurice Bertel and W. J. Lincoln.
+They bought the studios of Lincoln-Cass Films in Melbourne and hired two of its staff, Maurice Bertel and William Joseph Lincoln.
 The unit was put under the control of visiting American actor and director Fred Niblo.
 He directed two play adaptations for the company.

 Williamsons then decided to produce original stories, starting with Within Our Gates.
 These were released in advance of the Niblo films.

 Their films were shot at the site of the Comedy Theatre in Melbourne in Exhibition Street.

 The company eventually lost enthusiasm for filmmaking and decided to concentrate on its theatrical endeavours.
 The film studio was converted into a scenery dock.